Medicaid expansion in South Dakota

 South Dakota officials announced in September 2015 that their new proposal to expand Medicaid had received “an initial ‘go ahead'” from HHS.
-Governor Daugaard’s senior advisor Kim Malsam-Rysdon noted that the plan was still preliminary, but it appeared promising and would expand eligibility to far more people than the state’s 2014 proposal that would only have expanded coverage to residents with incomes below the poverty level (HHS rejected that proposal, as Medicaid expansion capped at the poverty level was a non-starter under the Obama Administration).
+Governor Daugaard’s senior advisor Kim Malsam-Rysdon noted that the plan was still preliminary, but it appeared promising and would expand eligibility to far more people than the state’s 2014 proposal, which would only have expanded coverage to residents with incomes below the poverty level (HHS rejected that proposal, as Medicaid expansion capped at the poverty level was a non-starter under the Obama Administration).

-Of the population that would be newly eligible for coverage under Medicaid expansion, more than a quarter – about 14,000 people – are Native Americans, although Native Americans make up just nine percent of the South Dakota population.
+Of the population that would have been newly eligible for coverage under Medicaid expansion, more than a quarter—about 14,000 people—are Native Americans, although Native Americans make up just nine percent of the South Dakota population.
 Native Americans are disproportionately impacted by the state’s refusal to expand Medicaid.
 And although they are eligible for free care through Indian Health Services, the treatment options are limited at those facilities.
 The approval from HHS to allow non-IHS providers to enter into care coordination agreements with IHS facilities should help to open up treatment options for Native Americans with Medicaid coverage, with full funding from the federal government, but Daugaard had noted that it’s a complicated process, and not all providers enter into those agreements.

 An evolving position on expansion

 Daugaard’s position on Medicaid expansion has changed over time.
 In 2012, after the Supreme Court ruled that states could opt out of Medicaid expansion, he rejected expansion in South Dakota, citing the cost to the state and noting that the newly-eligible population would consist entirely of able-bodied adults; he didn’t want to encourage more dependence on the government among a population that’s able to work.